BBC Radio Scotland

 BBC Radio Scotland is a Scottish national radio network owned and operated by BBC Scotland, a division of the BBC.
 It broadcasts a wide variety of programmes.
 It replaced the Scottish BBC Radio 4 opt-out service of the same name from 23 November 1978.
-The station is broadcast from the BBC Scotland studios at Pacific Quay in Glasgow.
+The station is primarily broadcast from the BBC Scotland studios at Pacific Quay in Glasgow.
+But some programming comes from other BBC Scotland bases like in Aberdeen and Edinburgh.

 Radio Scotland is broadcast in English, whilst sister station Radio nan Gàidheal broadcasts in Scottish Gaelic.

-According to RAJAR, the station broadcasts to a weekly audience of 801,000 and has a listening share of 5.8% as of March 2024.
+According to RAJAR, the station broadcasts to a weekly audience of 793,000 and has a listening share of 5.7% as of October 2025.

+Since August 2025, the station has been led by Victoria Easton-Riley, a former Bauer executive.

 History

 The first BBC Radio Scotland broadcast was on 17 December 1973, a fortnight earlier than planned.

 BBC Radio Scotland was founded as a full-time radio network on 23 November 1978.
 Previously it was possible only to opt out of BBC Radio 4, and the service was known as Radio 4 Scotland or, formally on air, as "BBC Scotland Radio 4".
 Although on some occasions Radio Scotland used to use BBC Radio 2 as a sustaining service at certain times, most notably during the Sport on 2 Saturday afternoon programme with a BBC Scotland opt-out on 202m known as "BBC Scotland Radio 2"; however, this has been discontinued since.

 The establishment of a separate network was made possible when Radio 4 became a fully UK-wide network when it moved from medium wave to long wave and new VHF (FM) transmitters were brought into service, so that Radio 4 and Radio Scotland no longer had to share on FM.
 However, it was not until the early 1990s that Radio 4 was available on FM across all of Scotland; so for its first decade on air, the station only broadcast during the day so that Radio 4 could be heard on Radio Scotland's transmitters in the evening to compensate for poorer AM reception after dark.

 Kirsty Wark launched her career on BBC Radio Scotland, first as a researcher and then as a producer.